2010’s has probably been the best decade for the street artist community around the Iberian Peninsula.

 2-.
 Hyuro, from Argentina to Valencia (SPA)

-Tamara Djurovic is a Spain based urban artist who has colored facades with meaningful huge bodies.
+Tamara Djurovic was a Spain based urban artist who has colored facades with meaningful huge bodies.

-What’s really characteristic of her recent artwork is that she does not include people’s heads or faces, so that the spectator can identify him/herself with the one preferred.
+What’s really characteristic of her artwork was that she did not include people’s heads or faces, so that the spectator can identify him/herself with the one preferred.
+Unfortunately, she passed away in 2019.

 - Judicial system